Accessing your super early

 Before applying to access your super under early release provisions, you should consider:

-1. consulting your financial adviser and/or Centrelink to confirm whether the payment will have any social security implications
+• 1.
+Consulting a financial adviser and/or Centrelink to confirm any social security implications

 Compassionate grounds